-Contact the Law Offices of David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 751-4258 for a free case consultation with our bus accident attorneys.
+Contact our bus accident attorneys at The Law Offices of David I. Fuchs, Injury & Accident Lawyer today by calling (954) 751-4258 for a free case assessment.

 The Bus Driver